ben91lin/MyNotes/Back End/FastAPI.md

 # FastAPI

-Base on Starlette > a lightweight ASGI
+Base on Starlette > a lightweight ASGI.